Minimum Grade Requirements

 Students on academic probation must be advised prior to registration to help ensure their academic success.
 At that time, the student and the advisor will develop a remedial plan specifying expectations the student will be required to meet during the semester.
 Students who do not follow this plan will be subject to academic dismissal.

 Students on academic probation may enroll in no more than 13 semester credit hours in a Fall or Spring Semester and no more than 7 semester credit hours in a Summer Semester.

 Students on academic probation may not enroll in a course offered in a shortened term of less than five weeks.

 Students on academic probation who earn a semester grade point average below 2.0 will be placed on academic dismissal.
 There are three types of academic dismissal, each of which is described below.

-If students believe there are nonacademic, extenuating circumstances that contributed to their inability to do well academically, they may appeal their dismissal.
-Students may appeal the decision through the Dean’s Office of their assigned college.
+If students believe there are nonacademic, extenuating circumstances that contributed to their inability to do well academically, they may petition for early (immediate) reinstatement.
+Students must submit the petition for early reinstatement through the Dean’s Office of their assigned college.

 First Academic Dismissal